stratisproject/Documentation/source/Architecture Reference/Sidechains/two-way-federated-peg-solution.rst

      :alt: Sidechains Creation
      :align: center

 The UTXO for the premine is shown inside the premine block.
-The "locked padlock" symbol indicates that at this point the UTXO is unspent, but it is ready to be spent by the federation when they honour STRAT deposits made on the mainchain.
-A sidechain funder who owns 100 STRAT is also shown in the figure, and their single UTXO of 100 STRAT is shown inside one of the mainchain blocks.
+The "locked padlock" symbol indicates that at this point the UTXO is unspent, but it is ready to be spent by the federation when they honour STRAX deposits made on the mainchain.
+A sidechain funder who owns 100 STRAX is also shown in the figure, and their single UTXO of 100 STRAX is shown inside one of the mainchain blocks.

 The previous figure is the first of 3 figures.
-In the subsequent figures, the sidechain funder deposits 100 STRAT on the sidechain and, finally, they withdraw 50 STRAT back.
+In the subsequent figures, the sidechain funder deposits 100 STRAX on the sidechain and, finally, they withdraw 50 STRAX back.

 .. note::
     When the term "locked" is used in relation to individual UTXOs, it refers to the fact they are spendable (when unlocked using the correct signature/s) and contribute to a balance in a wallet.
 Unlocked UTXOs are spent and no longer contribute to anyone's balance.
-You may have encountered references to STRAT being locked on the sidechain.
+You may have encountered references to STRAX being locked on the sidechain.
 In this case, the text is describing in general terms the deposits made by sidechain funders which remain held by the federation until they are withdrawn.

 The next section discusses the role played by the federation and the significance of the P2SH addresses.